octo-technology/OpenTezos/docs/blockchain-basics/introduction.md

 The blocks of data are cryptographically chained with [Cipher Block Chaining (CBC)](https://en.wikipedia.org/wiki/Block_cipher_mode_of_operation#Cipher_block_chaining_(CBC)) from 1976, meaning that chains of blocks are actually that old.

-From there, countless reflections on ethics, research on technologies, and of course cryptography have taken place: Mails traceability and privacy in 1981, Elliptic Curve Cryptography in 1985 (used for _Public Key Cryptography_ in most blockchains), PGP in 1991 (developed for privacy providing authentication and encryption), etc. Even smart contracts were first conceptualized by Nick Szabo in 1997.
+From there, countless reflections on ethics, research on technologies, and of course cryptography have taken place: Mails traceability and privacy in 1981, Elliptic Curve Cryptography in 1985 (used for _Public Key Cryptography_ in most blockchains), PGP in 1991 (developed for privacy providing authentication and encryption), etc. Even "smart contracts" were first conceptualized by Nick Szabo in 1997.

 In 2001, the _Bittorent_ client provided more support to the peer-to-peer networks experimental research.
 An important opening towards more decentralisation.